shuknuk/auto-gitcommit/README.md

 --------------------------------------------------------------------------

-At this point, it will prompt you to enter your log-in details.
+At this point, it may prompt you to enter your log-in details (depending on whether the directory is public/private).
 Enter those in, and it's successful!

-Feel free to checkout all the files with a text editor so you can believe that I'm not lying, and if you find any improvements please create a pull request so I could improve this.
-Thanks :D
+Feel free to checkout the script and files being used, and if you find any improvements please create a pull request so I could improve this.

+**Thanks :D**